 Park it!
 Over 50% Choose Private Driveways to Save up to £140 on Car Insurance

-Over 50% of people use a private driveway at night as the best parking place to keep car insurance premiums down, according to new figures from Quotezone.co.uk.
+Over 50% of people use private driveway parking at night as the best parking place to keep car insurance quotes down, according to new figures from Quotezone.co.uk.

 The leading insurance comparison website found that keeping a car on a private driveway resulted in average premiums of £653 per year – over £140 cheaper than keeping it on the road.